Infinite geodesics, competition interfaces and the second class particle in the scaling limit: A portrait of interfaces

 \section{A portrait of interfaces}

-The interface portrait of an initial condition $h_0$ is all points lying on the finite interfaces associated to $h_0$:
+Let $h_0$ be a fixed initial condition.
+The interface portrait of $h_0$ consists of all points lying on the finite interfaces associated to $h_0$:

 This is the family of all finite interfaces, from all reference points, associated to $h_0$.
 It is an intriguing geometric object, see Figure \ref{fig:portrait}.
-Interfaces lie between geodesics, and the interface portrait is complementary to the forest of geodesics emanating from $h_0$.
-The topic of this section are the topological and geometric properties of the portrait.
+Interfaces lie between geodesics, and the interface portrait is complementary to the web of geodesics emanating from $h_0$.
+The topics of this section are the topological and geometric properties of the portrait.